uptane/uptane-standard/uptane-standard.md

 2. The hashes and version number of the new Snapshot metadata file MUST match the hashes and version number listed in Timestamp metadata.
 If the hashes and version number do not match, discard the new Snapshot metadata, abort the update cycle, and report the failure.
 (Checks for a mix-and-match attack.)
 3. Check that it has been signed by the threshold of keys specified in the latest Root metadata file.
 If the new Snapshot metadata file is not signed as required, discard it, abort the update cycle, and report the signature failure.
 (Checks for an arbitrary software attack.)
 4. Check that the version number of the previous Snapshot metadata file, if any, is less than or equal to the version number of this Snapshot metadata file.
 If this Snapshot metadata file is older than the previous Snapshot metadata file, discard it, abort the update cycle, and report the potential rollback attack.
 (Checks for a rollback attack.)
-5. Check that the version number listed by the previous Snapshot metadata file for each Targets metadata file is less than or equal to the its version number in this Snapshot metadata file.
+5. Check that the version number listed by the previous Snapshot metadata file for each Targets metadata file is less than or equal to its version number in this Snapshot metadata file.
 If this condition is not met, discard the new Snapshot metadata file, abort the update cycle, and report the failure.
 (Checks for a rollback attack.)
 6. Check that each Targets metadata filename listed in the previous Snapshot metadata file is also listed in this Snapshot metadata file.
 If this condition is not met, discard the new Snapshot metadata file, abort the update cycle, and report the failure.
 (Checks for a rollback attack.)
 7. Check that the current (or latest securely attested) time is lower than the expiration timestamp in this Snapshot metadata file.
 If the new Snapshot metadata file is expired, discard it, abort the update cycle, and report the potential freeze attack.
 (Checks for a freeze attack.)